About Me

 SynQuE is a framework and benchmark for ranking synthetic datasets by their expected real-world performance without requiring any labeled real data.

-International Conference on Learning Representations (ICLR), DATA-FM Workshop, 2026.
+Presented at International Conference on Learning Representations (ICLR), DATA-FM Workshop, 2026.

 UniIR: Training and Benchmarking Universal Multimodal Information Retrievers